vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-new-stories-because-our-stories-matter.md

 how to do it, yet.

 Today, we are aware there are many decisions we must make as a whole nation.
 Lax regulations in one state pollute another.
-Poor highway main- tenance in one state slows down traffic going to another.
+Poor highway maintenance in one state slows down traffic going to another.
 Stressed public education in one state means poorly educated and easily manipulated people picking our leaders.
-There are many decisions about the qual- ity of our lives we must make together if we are going to reach our goals of domestic tranquility and general welfare.
+There are many decisions about the quality of our lives we must make together if we are going to reach our goals of domestic tranquility and general welfare.
 The money system is one of them.